Observation of laser-assisted electron scattering in superfluid helium

-Here, we demonstrate that LAES can be observed at condensed phase particle densities of $2\cdot10^{22}\,\text{cm}^{-3}$, for which we create core--shell nanostructures, consisting of a single atom/molecule located inside a superfluid He droplet (He\textsubscript{N}) ~\cite{Toennies2004,Callegari2011}.
-This system provides three unique advantages: First, the droplet size and thus the LAES interaction shell thickness underlies a well defined distribution, the mean of which can can be varied with Angstrom resolution~\cite{Toennies2004}.
-Second, the high strong-field ionization threshold of He ~\cite{Augst1989} enables high laser intensities to increase the LAES probability without solvent ionization.
-Third, energy dissipation of electrons propagating inside He\textsubscript{N} is very low ~\cite{Thaler2018}.
+Here, we demonstrate that LAES can be observed at condensed-phase particle densities of $2\cdot10^{22}\,\text{cm}^{-3}$, for which we create core--shell nanostructures, consisting of a single atom/molecule located inside a superfluid He droplet (He\textsubscript{N}) \cite{Toennies2004,Callegari2011}.
+This system provides three unique advantages: First, the droplet size and thus the LAES interaction shell thickness underlies a well defined distribution, the mean of which can be varied with Angstrom resolution\cite{Toennies2004}.
+Second, the high strong-field ionization threshold of He \cite{Augst1989} enables high laser intensities to increase the LAES probability without solvent ionization.
+Third, energy dissipation of electrons propagating inside He\textsubscript{N} is very low \cite{Thaler2018}.
+Such advantages recently enabled the application of above threshold ionization (ATI) to He droplets\cite{Kelbg2020}.
 We have chosen the experimental conditions to work in the multiple scattering regime in order to characterize the interplay of LAES acceleration/deceleration and dissipative electron movement within the He shell; as a consequence, our experiment does not provide information about the electron angular distribution.